 Filled with the Spirit: Living Out the Will of God in the World

-August 18, 2019 Speaker: Cameron Barham Series: Paul's Letter to the Ephesians: Life in Christ, Life in the World
+August 18, 2019 Preacher: Series: Paul's Letter to the Ephesians: Life in Christ, Life in the World

 Key Truth: We are called to walk wisely and carefully seeking to understand the will of the Lord and to be filled with the Spirit to encourage others in joy and thanksgiving for God’s goodness.

 What most governs how you spend your time and energy?

 The Call to Walk Wisely and Carefully in the Will of the Lord:

 “(Paul’s) words imply that in living the Christian life we need to think about what we are doing, and to look to make sure we are on the right path….This requires wisdom—wisdom to see the dangers (temptation to sin, the weakness of the flesh, opposition from Satan); and wisdom to know how to respond in a godly and biblically instructed way….
 (Wisdom is the ability to process knowledge into the practical ability to apply it to life situations and circumstances.
 It involves knowing how to achieve the best ends in the best way.”

 Sinclair Ferguson, Let’s Study Ephesians

 Are you more proactive or reactive in how you live?

 What is helping you to grow in practical wisdom for life and understanding what the will of the Lord is for your life?